FirespriteLtd/website/site/content/games/pages/the-playroom.md

       src: /images/uploads/work-theplayroom-screen1.jpg
 facebook_pixel: []
 ---
+## This is your playroom

 Pre-installed on every PlayStation®4, THE PLAYROOM is available straight out of the box.

-Get your PlayStation®Camera and DUALSHOCK®4 wireless controller ready and enter a world of ground-breaking augmented reality gaming experiences anyone can enjoy!
+Combining the Playstation Camera with the unique features of the DUALSHOCK 4 wireless controller, THE PLAYROOM is chock full of augmented reality fun.
+Ignite your imagination with a variety of different and engaging experiences!